A Comprehensive Guide to Resin Plate Laminate

 1. Phenolic Resin Laminates

-Phenolic resin laminates are created by impregnating layers of kraft paper with phenolic resins and then subjecting them to heat and pressure.
-These laminates exhibit excellent mechanical strength, heat resistance, and electrical insulating properties, making them ideal for electrical and industrial applications.
+Phenolic resin laminates are produced by permeating layers of kraft paper with phenolic resins, followed by applying heat and pressure.
+As a result, these laminates possess outstanding mechanical strength, heat resistance, and electrical insulating features, which are perfect for industrial and electrical uses.

 2. Epoxy Resin Laminates